Double Decker Burger

 Then stack up two of the beef and cheese patties.

-Add a few slices of tomato.
+Add a few slices of tomato, preferably the vine-ripe variety.

 Then add red onion, and bread and butter pickles.